bigdata-i523/hid235/README.md

    hid:
    - 235
    title: Big Data in Recommendation System
+   abstract: >
-   abstract: Paper 1 will be focused on how the company recommend their products and services to their customers based on the data about customers' preferences.
+      Paper 1 will be focused on how the company recommend their products and services to their customers based on the data about customers' preferences.
    url: https://github.com/bigdata-i523/hid235/paper1/paper1.pdf
    type: Word
    status: in progress
+   chapter: Buisiness
 ```

 # Paper 2